stcarrez/ada-security/docs/Security_Policies.md

 This policy gives access to the URL that match one of the URL pattern if the security context has the permission `create-workspace` or `admin`.
 These two permissions are checked according to another security policy.
 The XML configuration can define several `url-policy`.
-They are checked in the order defined in the XML.
+When the `order` attribute is not defined, they are checked in the order defined in the XML.
 In other words, the first `url-policy` that matches the URL is used to verify the permission.
+When the `order` attribute is set to `first`, the rule is added at begining of the list.
+This special case is intended to allow overriding a previous definition in some configuration file.

 The `url-policy` definition can contain several `permission`.
 The first permission that is granted gives access to the URL.